 10. Ring in the New Year.
 Early!
 While you may be up for a midnight feeding, your party doesn’t have to happen at the stroke of twelve.
 Party down before your children’s bedtime and just pretend it’s midnight!

 Part of the joy of parenthood is sharing the things you love with your children.
-Enjoy, and see you 2013!
+Enjoy!